teebes/tango-core/DEVELOPMENT.rst

 * How should tango handle app initialization?
 One approach is to mix statically built content with app objects.
-Another is to defer prefetched content so that a WSGI server can load an app instantly even before it's package context is available.
+Another is to defer prefetched content so that a WSGI server can load an app instantly even before it's module context is available.
 The latter gets complicated, whereas the former can be slow (unless snapshots come through here).
 In either case, there is a sense of hot-swapping content of production applications.
   This is where much of tango's optimization takes place.